-No permanent assignment of general security shares occurred within the reporting period (Figure 24).
-No trading has occurred in other categories of access licence since the start of the water sharing plan.
+A total of 1 permanent assignment of general security shares occurred within the reporting period (Figure 24).
+The maximum price paid for water was \$1,350 per megalitre.

-In addition to share assignments, 11 transfers of licence holder occurred for commercial exchange21, resulting in 1,078 shares moving to a new holder (Figure 25).
+In addition to share assignments, 8 transfers of licence holder occurred for commercial exchange19, resulting in 1,875 shares moving to a new holder (Figure 25).

-20 Allocation assignments with a purchase price equal to or less than \$1 per megalitre are excluded from the analysis as they are not considered to be a fair reflection of the market.
+18 Allocation assignments with a purchase price equal to or less than \$1 per megalitre are excluded from the analysis as they are not considered to be a fair reflection of the market.
 An upper limit of the mean plus 3 standard deviations is also applied.

-21 Licence holder transfers with a total consideration less than or equal to \$1 are excluded from analysis.
+19 Licence holder transfers with a total consideration less than or equal to \$1 are excluded from analysis.
 Price information for change of licence holder is commonly associated with coupled licence categories therefore is not considered in this report.

-Figure 24: Peel share assignments trade market statistics-General Security22
+Figure 24: Peel share assignments trade market statistics - General Security20